arangodb/docs/3.6/oasis/oasisctl-list-ipallowlists.md

 ---
 layout: default
-description: Description of the oasisctl get ipwhitelist command
+description: Description of the oasisctl list ipallowlists command
-title: Oasisctl Get Ipwhitelist
+title: Oasisctl List Ipallowlists
 ---
-# Oasisctl Get Ipwhitelist
+# Oasisctl List Ipallowlists

-Get an IP whitelist the authenticated user has access to
+List all IP allowlists of the given project

 ## Synopsis

-Get an IP whitelist the authenticated user has access to
+List all IP allowlists of the given project

 ```
-oasisctl get ipwhitelist [flags]
+oasisctl list ipallowlists [flags]
 ```

 ## Options

 ```
-  -h, --help                     help for ipwhitelist
+  -h, --help                     help for ipallowlists
-  -i, --ipwhitelist-id string    Identifier of the IP whitelist
   -o, --organization-id string   Identifier of the organization
   -p, --project-id string        Identifier of the project
 ```